Imrnkhan/DSA-Must-Do-Questions/01_Fizz Buzz/Editorial/fizzBuzzEditorial.md

 - All natural numbers divisible by 3 and not by 5 are called as "Fizz" while those divisible by 5 and not by 3 are called as "Buzz".
 If any number is divisible by both it's called as "FizzBuzz".
 Rest all natural numbers remain in their original form.

-- Hence iterating over all natural numbers from 1 to N and, checking whether the ith number ( 1 <= i <= N ) is divisible by 3 or, 5 or, both will fetch the result accordingly.
+- Hence iterating over all natural numbers from 1 to N and, checking whether the ith number ( 1 <= i <= N ) is divisible by 3 or, 5 or, both will fetch the result accordingly best solution.

 - Pseudo code: